tapati93/Tapati_portfolio/README.md

 <h3 align="center">I am outgoing, dedicated, and open-minded.
 I get across to people and adjust to changes with ease.
 I am a Data enthusiast with years of experience as a Data Analyst and pursued MSc in the same field.
 Experience in Data Modeling, Data Warehousing, Data Collection, Data Preparation, Data Analysis, Data Visualization using Python/R libraries.
 Energetic presenter and confident communicator with the ability to circulate information in a way that is clear, efficient, and beneficial for end users.
 Good Knowledge of MS Suite.
 Creative in building attractive visualizations dashboards and reports.</h3>

-- 👨‍💻 All of my projects are available at [https://tapati93.github.io/Tapati_portfolio/](https://tapati93.github.io/Tapati_portfolio/)

 - 📫 How to reach me **tapati93@gmail.com**

 <h3 align="left">Connect with me:</h3>